 Asking the current owners about the neighbourhood, particularly if it’s one unfamiliar to you, is practically instinctive.
 When you ask this, you should be aware that homeowners looking to shift a property won’t want to give much away about the area’s less desirable traits, however by asking in this way, you’ll prompt them to reveal a little more.

 8) How much are the bills?

 The cost of things like council tax and electricity can seem trivial and tiny while you’re weighing up a property’s asking price.
 But bills have a huge impact on your budgeting week-to-week and month-to-month, so it’s good to get an idea.
 If you can, push for exact rather than ballpark figures.

 9) What are the internet speeds and phone reception like here?

-Being connected matters more than ever in the world of today.
-Even if you’ll only need to be online for entertainment rather than work, internet speeds and phone reception are now make-or-break factors when determining whether a property works around your lifestyle.
+Being connected matters more than ever in the world of today, internet speeds and phone reception are now make-or-break factors when determining whether a property works around your lifestyle.

 10) Can we come back again?

 Most agents will always recommend you view a property at least twice before making any big decisions.
 Allow yourself some time to cool off and assess what you’ve seen and heard, so discuss with the current owners about coming back in a few days’ time.
 If possible, aim for a different time of day, when you can see the property from a different light and perspective.
 This question may also prompt the homeowners to offer up information on any other interested parties.

 This list certainly isn’t exhaustive, and there are many more questions you’ll need to ask of yourself than of the current homeowners.
 For more information about what happens next, should you choose to make an offer, read our guide to the home buying process.